Why You Can’t Stop Overthinking, Even When Life Feels Fine

 Our goal is not to eliminate thinking.
 Our goal is to stop relying on thinking as your primary form of safety.
 But change takes time.
 So be patient with yourself.
 And be kind to yourself.

 Hi, I’m Harry, a psychotherapist in Toronto.
-I work with 1.5 and second generation Asian Canadians who are navigating trauma, identity, and the emotional patterns shaped by family and culture.
-You can learn more about my work on my website.
+I work with 1.5 and second generation Asian Canadians navigating trauma, identity, and the emotional patterns shaped by family and culture.

 Next